makism/dyconnmap/INSTALL.md

 ##### Using pip
 The easiest way to install `dyfunconn` is through `pip`.
 From a terminal just type:
+> $ pip search dyfunconn

+> dyfunconn (1.0.0b3)  - A dynamic functional connectivity module in Python

+and to install it:
-> pip install dyfunconn
+> $ pip install dyfunconn

 You may want to check also the _testing_ repository:
-> pip install --index-url https://test.pypi.org/simple dyfunconn
+> $ pip install --index-url https://test.pypi.org/simple dyfunconn

 ##### From source code